Ragebul Ahsan Ripu

-Ragebul Ahsan Ripu is a Bangladesh Awami League politician and the incumbent Jatiya Sangsad member representing the Bogra-6 constituency since February 2023.
-He is serving as Awami League's Bogura district unit General Secretary since 2019.
+Ragebul Ahsan Ripu (born 6 November 1956) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Bogra-6 constituency during 2023–2024.
+He is serving as Awami League's Bogura district unit general secretary since 2019.

 Career

-Ripu elected as a joint secretary of Bogra District Awami League on 2015 council.
+Ripu was elected as a joint secretary of the Bogra District Awami League on 2015 council.
 He got nomination from Awami League on 3 January 2023.

+Ripu was detained after the fall of the Sheikh Hasina led Awami League government.
+He suffered from a cardiac arrest while in pre-trial detention at Bogura District Jail.